 Request that official transcripts be sent to APU's International Center for all degrees, certificates, and credentials earned prior to application to APU.
 Read more about APU's international applicant transcript policy.

 - Official TOEFL/IELTS score report (if applicable)

 Request that official TOEFL/IELTS test scores be sent directly from the academic institution to APU.
-Applicants applying for conditional admission through ALCI must submit an ALCI application (PDF).
+Applicants applying for conditional admission through ALCI must submit an American Language and Culture Institute (ALCI) Application (PDF).
 For more information, read our English Proficiency Requirements for Graduate and Doctoral Programs.

 - An affidavit of financial support and a bank statement